actionableWallet/pq_testing/README.md

 `attack.sh` runs a basic memory exhaustion attack using 250, 500, 1000, 1250 fragments.
 It will print a message "Successful memory exhaustion attack!" if a program fails.
 Otherwise it will print "Memory exhaustion attack bypassed".

 `benchmark.sh` runs the timings of the `copy_section` function.
 It prints mean, standard deviation and standard error values.
 On line 15, one can increase the number of experiments run.
+The output is written within `results.txt`.